EPCCed/archer2-intro-to-lammps/_episodes/00-welcome.md

 for the future.

-You will be issued with red and green "stickies" (or shown how to use their virtual equivalent for online courses) to allow you give the instructor and helpers quick visual feedback on how you are getting on with the pace and the content of the course.
+You will be issued with red and green "stickies" (or shown how to use their virtual equivalent for online courses) to allow you to give the instructor and helpers quick visual feedback on how you are getting on with the pace and the content of the course.
 If you are comfortable with the pace/content then you should place your green sticky on the back of your laptop; if you are stuck, have questions, or are struggling with the pace/content then you should place the red sticky on